 The dashboard has a splash of silver and other colors to at least it looks nice.
 It is kind of straight and drops the exterior design philosophy.
 You get straight edges, curves, and cuts.
 But it is driver-centric.
 So as a driver you feel everything is in your reach.
 On the passenger side, you get a glove compartment and a deep uncovered pocket to store your things.
 In the middle, you have a multimedia unit which most probably won’t work since its Japanese, and you need some kind of CD to activate it.
 It wasn’t working in my test car as well.
 And under the head unit, you have control for air conditioning.
 The cluster panel is all digital and is fairly simple.
 You get all the basic information in addition to EV mode warning, battery charging, trip meter, fuel average, etc.

 You will find ECO and EV button under the handbrake.
 When ECO button pressed, your car favors fuel economy over everything.
 Your race pedal response is turned down, the A/C also slows down, and the car management system optimizes it for the best fuel economy.
 Simply put, the car will automatically manage fuel inputs and optimize the air conditioning system for maximum fuel efficiency.

 You turn the Normal mode on when neither the ECO nor EV buttons are pressed.
-And you can use and abuse the car as you wish, and it won’t resist in any specific way.
+And you can use the car as you wish.

 On the gearshift, you have simple P, R, N, D and B. Only use B when you need engine braking like descending a mountainous road.
 Don’t switch to B at high speeds.
 You get simple hand brake in the car, and I am glad you do.
 I didn’t like all the fancy P buttons in Honda Vezel.
 It got confusing.
 You have on the lever in Aqua, yank it and you have engaged the parking brake – simple as that.